 Of the tens of thousands of online requests they receive for the personal version of their software, it’s not uncommon to see orders come in from actual names of actual terrorist organizations.
 Potential prank pulling aside, when they conducted further research into the IP addresses associated with the orders, they quite often discovered that the location indicated a high likelihood of it being the actual party, or an associated party, in question.
 These were often immediately followed by requests from repeated false names after the initial transaction was denied.
 These were also denied due to IP and country restrictions put in place by the software provider in their download process.
 Through the robust compliance checks in place, the company averted what could have been a potential export violation in the making.

 Fake names for universities

 In addition, the research facility’s screening included an address check, which revealed that the “educational institute’s” address didn’t exist.
-This caused additional yellow flags to be raised, and the request—and potential deemed export violation—was ultimately denied.
+This caused additional red flags to be raised, and the request was ultimately denied, averting the potential deemed export violation preemptively.

 Denied Party Screening and legitimate business

 When it comes to restricted party screening, due diligence may stop business because a debarred person is caught trying to circumvent your due diligence process (this is where automating the screening process can come in handy).
 Sometimes, restricted party screening can inadvertently put the brakes on a legitimate business transaction instead.
 This often occurs when a name is common, and if no additional criteria (e.g., business name, address, etc.) are entered during a search.